Complete reflection of nonlinear electromagnetic waves in underdense pair plasmas enabled by dynamically formed Bragg-like structures

-In an electron–ion plasma, wave propagation changes qualitatively once the electromagnetic wave amplitude becomes large.
-Two regimes can be distinguished based on the normalized amplitude $a_0 \equiv |e| E / m_e c \omega$, where $E$ is the wave's electric field amplitude, $\omega$ is its frequency, $c$ is the speed of light, and $e$ and $m_e$ are the electron charge and mass.
+In an electron–ion plasma, wave propagation changes once the electromagnetic wave amplitude becomes large.
+There are two distinct regimes, determined by the normalized amplitude $a_0 \equiv |e| E_0 / m_e c \omega$, where $E_0$ is the wave's electric field amplitude, $\omega$ is its frequency, $c$ is the speed of light, and $e$ and $m_e$ are the electron charge and mass.
 In the linear regime ($a_0 \ll 1$), the plasma is transparent if the electron density $n_e$ is below the critical density, $n_{cr} = m_e \omega^2 / 4\pi e^2$, and opaque otherwise.
 In the nonlinear regime ($a_0 \gg 1$), the wave drives relativistic electron motion, effectively increasing the electron mass by a factor $\gamma \sim a_0$.
-This lowers the plasma frequency and raises the cutoff density by the same factor -- a phenomenon known as relativistically induced transparency (RIT)~\cite{gibbon_WorldScientific_2005, akhiezer}.
-RIT has been observed in experiments~\cite{palaniyappan_NaturePhysics_2012, Fernandez_PoP_2017} and is supported by theory and simulations, though some subtleties exist~\cite{Cattani.PRE.2000, stark.prl.2015, Siminos.NJP.2017}.
-In a pair plasma with $a_0 \ll 1$, the cutoff density is reduced by a factor of two due to equal contributions of electrons and positrons to the current.
-One might expect the same scaling in the nonlinear case, such that the cutoff density increases by a factor of $a_0/2$.
-We find that positron mobility alters the interaction, invalidating this prediction.
+This raises the cutoff density by the same factor -- a phenomenon known as relativistically induced transparency (RIT)~\cite{gibbon_WorldScientific_2005, akhiezer}.
+RIT has been observed in experiments~\cite{palaniyappan_NaturePhysics_2012, Fernandez_PoP_2017} and is supported by theory and simulations~\cite{Cattani.PRE.2000, stark.prl.2015, Siminos.NJP.2017}.
+In a pair plasma, the cutoff density is reduced by a factor of two at $a_0 \ll 1$ due to the additional positron contribution to the plasma response.
+One might then also expect a wave with $a_0 \gg 1$ to cause RIT in a pair plasma, with the density threshold simply reduced by a factor of two.
+We find that the opposite takes place: an initially transparent pair plasma becomes opaque at $a_0 \gg 1$.
+The reason is the mass symmetry, which eliminates charge-separation electric fields that play a critical role in electron-ion plasmas.